rkrx/php-streams/README.md

 ### InputStream

 An `InputStream` is a read-only stream that has an end.
-The `InputStream` is good for situations were it doesn't matter if a `Stream` has other abilities then reading data and closing the stream.
+The `InputStream` is good for situations were it doesn't matter if a `Stream` has other abilities then reading data.

 The `InputStream` publish these methods: